Crew member who gave Baldwin gun subject of prior complaint | Entertainment

 A crew member says she has raised safety concerns in the past about the assistant director who authorities say unwittingly handed actor Alec Baldwin the prop gun that killed a cinematographer on a film set.

+''This situation is not about Dave Halls. ...
+It's in no way one person's fault,'' she said.

+''It's a bigger conversation about safety on set and what we are trying to achieve with that culture.''
+Baldwin fired a prop gun on the New Mexico set of the film ''Rust'' Thursday, killing 42-year-old Halyna Hutchins and wounding director Joel Souza, who was standing behind her.

-The gun Baldwin used was one of three that a firearms specialist, or “armorer,” had set on a cart outside the building where a scene was being rehearsed, according to court records.
-Halls grabbed a gun off a cart and handed it to Baldwin, indicating that the weapon was safe by yelling “cold gun,'' court papers say.
-Instead, it was loaded with live rounds, according to the records.
+The gun Baldwin used was one of three that a firearms specialist, or ''armourer,'' had set on a cart outside the building where a scene was being rehearsed, according to court records.
+Halls grabbed a gun off a cart and handed it to Baldwin, indicating that the weapon was safe by yelling ''cold gun,'' court papers say.
+But it was loaded with live rounds, according to the records.

-Baldwin, 63, who is known for his roles in “30 Rock” and “The Hunt for Red October” and his impression of former President Donald Trump on “Saturday Night Live,” has described the killing as a “tragic accident.”
-Rust Movie Productions did not answer emails seeking comment Friday or Saturday.
+Baldwin, 63, who is known for his roles in ''30 Rock'' and ''The Hunt for Red October'' and his impression of former President Donald Trump on ''Saturday Night Live,'' has described the killing as a ''tragic accident.''
+Goll said it should not have happened because there are ''so many steps that you have to go through... that the possibility of it even getting there should be impossible.''
+Actor Ray Liotta agreed that the checks on firearms are usually extensive.

-“The only reason the crew was made aware of a weapon's presence was because the assistant prop master demanded Dave acknowledge and announce the situation each day,” she wrote.
+''They always, that I know of, they check it so you can see,'' Liotta said in an interview Sunday at the Newport Beach Film Festival. ''They give it to the person you're pointing the gun at, they do it to the producer, they show whoever is there that it doesn't work.''
+Rust Movie Productions has not answered repeated emails seeking comment.

+She became most concerned, however, when the supervising pyrotechnician, who is diabetic, was found unconscious in a chair, she said.
+Halls wanted to resume filming after the man was removed from the set even though Goll, the remaining pyrotechnician on site, didn't have the qualifications to supervise the complicated series of pyrotechnic effects that were planned. ''One of the things that stuck out to me most about that day is the fact that he called out on radio over channel one, Hey, Maggie says we can keep going! and I basically held the button down so he couldn't transmit to anyone else on that channel while I yelled out, No, Dave, that's not what I said.
+We're not doing that,'' she recalled in a phone interview.

-She filed an internal complaint with the executive producers of Blumhouse Productions, she said.
+She filed an internal complaint with the executive producers of Blumhouse Productions about that day, she said.

+''To my knowledge nothing was done after my complaints,'' she said in an email.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)